drts01/notes/stackedit/presentations/2020-dev-in-ops.md

 ---
 ---

-Many organizations are demanding that their operations teams to transition to doing more development work.
-And there is good reason for this.
-T

 --

 Everyday more teams and organizations are attempting to do the DevOps.
-This  includes leveraging Infrastructure-as-Code (Ansible/Saltstack), build pipelines (Jenkins/Gitlab), containerization (Docker/K8s), etc .
-But, there is not significant development work occurring.
+This  includes leveraging Infrastructure-as-Code (Ansible/Saltstack), build pipelines (Jenkins/Gitlab), containerization (Docker/K8s), etc. But, there is not significant development work being performed.

 Many organizations are asking operation teams to shift towards a development focus.
 There are good reasons for this including reliably and the ability to scale.
 But this is a nontrivial request.
 Existing workload and responsibilities are not offloaded.
 Little bandwidth is available for transforming a team.